bbc/bbcrd_vault_collection/docs/disaster_recovery.md

 4. You should now be able to unseal the cluster using the `bbcrd.vault.manage_vault_cluster` playbook as usual.

-> **Warning:** As noted in the [cluster management
-> documentation](./cluster_management.md), this kind of recovery risks the loss
-> of any data being written, or still being propagated when the cluster lost
-> quorum and so unpredictable loss of very recent changes is possible.
-Further,
-> it is possible that the remaining cluster members cannot reach a consensus on
-> the state of the database.

 If the manually recovered cluster fails to reach a consensus, you can, in a last-ditch effort, force a consensus by destroying all but one of the cluster